christianh814/ssa-test/openshift/README.md

 router-default-766cf577f4-sd8p4   1/1     Running   1 (76m ago)   86m
 ```

-In earlier versions, you had to get the YAML from the cluster
+In earlier versions, you had to get the YAML from the cluster...

 ```shell
 oc get ingresscontroller/default -n openshift-ingress-operator  -o yaml
 ```

 ... ^ and strip out the things you didn't need and save that in Git.
+Now, you don't need to.

 ## SSA Apply

-Now you just save the delta (in [openshift/app/openshift-ingress-patch.yaml](openshift/app/openshift-ingress-patch.yaml)), example:
+Now, you just save the delta (in [openshift/app/openshift-ingress-patch.yaml](openshift/app/openshift-ingress-patch.yaml)), example:

 ```yaml
 apiVersion: operator.openshift.io/v1